 Foundation is notoriously the most difficult beauty product to shop for online – not only is there such a vast selection of products available, but there are just so many factors to take into consideration.
-Because let’s face it, a foundation shade that doesn’t match your neck is not a good look.
+From the finish (matte, satin, dewy), to the formulation (powder, liquid, cream, stick), the coverage (sheer, medium, full), the undertone (cool, warm, neutral), and of course the colour – because let’s face it, a foundation shade that doesn’t match your neck is not a good look.

-To make the process as painless as possible, check out our guide to finding your perfect foundation, no swatching required.
+Because it’s not possible to swatch and sample different options, shopping for foundation online can be a minefield.
+So, to make the process as painless as possible, check out our guide to finding your perfect foundation – no swatching required.

 1. Know your skin concerns

-Is your T-zone an oil slick by noon?
-Hell yes, then you’re gonna want to opt for a long-wear, mattifying foundation, and avoid oil-based ones (look for ‘aqua’ in the first few ingredients to make sure it’s water-based).
+Is your T-zone an oil slick by midday?
+If so, then you’re gonna want to opt for a long-wear, mattifying foundation, and avoid oil-based ones (look for ‘aqua’ in the first few ingredients to make sure it’s water-based).
 Skin prone to dry, flaky patches?
-Reach for a hydrating and luminous formula – many will also contains added antioxidants and nutrients to improve moisture levels.
+Reach for a hydrating and luminous formula – many will also highlight “bonus” moisturising ingredients like hyaluronic acid and squalane.
 And if your skin is blemish-prone?
-Choose light, mineral-based formulas which will be kind to skin.
+Choose light, mineral-based or non-comedogenic formulas which will be kind to skin.

 2. Identify your undertones